krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 !!! question

-    Given the pre-order traversal `pre-order` and the in-order traversal `in-order` of a binary tree, construct the binary tree and return its root node.
+    Given the pre-order traversal `preorder` sequence and the in-order traversal `inorder` sequence of a binary tree, construct the binary tree and return its root node.
 Assume there are no duplicate node values in the binary tree (as shown in the figure below).

 ![Example data for building a binary tree](build_binary_tree_problem.assets/build_tree_example.png)